If you’re anything like me, scaling your Facebook ads was on your mind as soon as you got your first conversion.

 That is because custom audiences know who you are and are more likely to convert.
 Lookalikes are built off of known audiences and mimic your core audience or customers.

-In contrast, saved audiences are just people who fit a demographic profile, some sort of chosen behavior or interests.
+In contrast, detailed targeting audiences are just people who fit a demographic profile, some sort of chosen behavior or interests.
 They don’t know who you are and don’t perfectly mirror your core customer.

-However, saved audiences are a great way to prospect and reach potential new customers.
+However, detailed targeting audiences are a great way to prospect and reach potential new customers.

 To reach people more efficiently while scaling Facebook ads, you'll want to increase the size of your saved audiences so that you have more users to pull from and lower CPMs.